 "Partnering to turn financial literacy into action"

-You can also follow the #FinLitConf hashtag on Twitter, which will be used by FCAC (@FCACan) and other Twitter users to gather tweets referring to the conference.
+To find out more, view the #FinLitConf hashtag on Twitter, which was used by FCAC (@FCACan) and other Twitter users to gather tweets referring to the conference.

 The Financial Consumer Agency of Canada (FCAC) was established in 2001 by the Canadian government to strengthen oversight of consumer issues and expand consumer education in the financial sector.
 With educational materials and interactive tools, FCAC provides objective information about financial products and services to help Canadians increase their financial knowledge and confidence in managing their personal finances.
 FCAC informs consumers about their rights and responsibilities when dealing with banks and federally regulated trust, loan and insurance companies.
 FCAC also makes sure that federally regulated financial institutions, payment card network operators and external complaints bodies comply with legislation and industry commitments intended to protect consumers.